meyersa/aws-flask/README.md

-### Dumb website for a class.
-New description coming soon

-## TODO:
+## AWS Flask

-- Customer testinomonial
-- Rework styling
-- Style more to be like fallout themed (eg nuka cola)
-- Jump -> Floating bomb? lol
+Small website to showcase Flask and Python SQL operations.
+Supports connecting to a DB for products and logins.

+### ENVs:
+- MYSQL_HOST: Server address
+- MYSQL_USER: Account to connect as
+- MYSQL_PASS: Account password to use
+- MYSQL_DB: Database to mount